adgellida/winsys/README.md

 Recommended steps:

-1. Push on 'Update scripts' button each time you open app.
-This way you get the latest scripts version.

-This button is near the program version (green up arrow).

-2. Install or run the apps you want.
+1. Install or run the apps you want.

-3. Execute all tweaks you want, you can select manually, load a preconfigured selection (on future you can select yours), or restore to default system configuration.
+2. Execute all tweaks you want, you can select manually, load a preconfigured selection (on future you can select yours), or restore to default system configuration.

-4. Enable-disable services you want, load a preconfigured selection, restore to default services status you see, restore to default all services status existent on system.
+3. Enable-disable services you want, load a preconfigured selection, restore to default services status you see, restore to default all services status existent on system.
 (Not tested)

 TO DO
 =============================================